Rene Rivera, Catcher, Los Angeles Angels

 Birthplace: Bayamon, Puerto Rico

-Rene Rivera, catcher for the New York Mets, was first drafted in 2001 by the Seattle Mariners when he was 17 years old.
+Rene Rivera, catcher for the Los Angeles Angels, was first drafted in 2001 by the Seattle Mariners when he was 17 years old.
 He played in the Mariners' minor league system from 2001 through most of 2006, playing in just 53 games with the Mariners from 2004 through 2006.

 Rivera signed a minor league contract with the Los Angeles Dodgers in November, 2007.
 A year later, he signed with the New York Mets.
 In May, 2010, he signed with his fourth team, the New York Yankees.
 Less than eight months later, he signed one more minor league contract, this time with the Minnesota Twins.
 From 2007 through 2010, he played only in the minor leagues.